-From the 03-05 December, 2018, the West Africa Civil Society Institute (WACSI) in partnership with the William and Flora Hewlett Foundation and the Open Society Initiative for West Africa (OSIWA) organised a second phase of a Regional Shared Learning Workshop on Social Accountability in West Africa for forty-five (45) CSOs, in Guinea-Conakry.
+From the 03-05 December 2018, the West Africa Civil Society Institute (WACSI) in partnership with the William and Flora Hewlett Foundation and the Open Society Initiative for West Africa (OSIWA) organised the second phase of a Regional Shared Learning Workshop on Social Accountability in West Africa for forty-five (45) CSOs, in Guinea-Conakry.

 This gave the civil society actors a platform to share their experiences implementing social accountability initiatives in the region.
 In February 2017, WACSI, Ford Foundation, and OSIWA organised a first workshop that attracted twenty-nine (29) civil society grant partners of Ford Foundation and OSIWA civil society activists from 9 West African countries to share experiences and lessons from pioneering social accountability initiatives in their respective countries.

 A key product that emanated from the workshop was the development of social accountability in West Africa guidebook that was designed to be utilised as a learning tool and a reference document to scale up existing initiatives, which was later used by participants in the second phase, to highlight perspectives on the most effective strategies in achieving a socially accountable West Africa.
 The second day of the workshop consisted of a learning exchange field visit to PCUD and Balai Citoyen Guinee.
 Here, participants learnt from practical experience-sharing on the methodologies and approaches these organisations apply daily in order to achieve Social Accountability in Guinea.